 Can he or she provide evidence and references that prove his or her integrity ?

 Is there a track record that says beyond compassion this man or woman also has competence?
+Is there some chemistry between you?
 The fact is that a lot of people have a good heart but their hands do not know what to do and putting money into those hands will be a mistake.

 It is very easy to lose someone else’s money, so don’t let it be yours.